The Futility of "Impressing" Anyone But Yourself

 All of my routine tasks and extra "To Do" things were completed - and astonishingly earlier than I'd expected.

-A Bit Early
+A Bit Earlylate-or-early-s.jpg

 I am habitually early for any scheduled event that I promise to attend.